-Assessment of most Board Developed courses for the Higher School Certificate involve two forms of assessment:
+Assessment of most Board Developed courses for the Higher School Certificate involve two forms of assessment: 1.
+School-based Assessment in the HSC Course

-- A. School-based Assessment in the HSC Course - B. External NESA Examination (HSC exam)
+School-based Assessment in the HSC Cou External NESA Examination (HSC exam)

 Both forms of assessment are used in the calculation of final marks in these courses.